What Researchers Did

 What This Means for Canadian Patients

-Canadian patients presenting to emergency departments with symptoms of anemia can expect a thorough evaluation, including laboratory tests to determine the type and cause of their condition.
+Canadian patients presenting to emergency departments with symptoms of anaemia can expect a thorough evaluation, including laboratory tests to determine the type and cause of their condition.
 Depending on the severity and underlying etiology, treatment may involve specific therapies like iron supplementation or, for stable chronic cases, discharge with appropriate follow-up care.

 Canadian Relevance